Book of evidence due in case over animal cruelty charges

 The defendant faced 11 charges at Cork District Court yesterday.

-Judge Olann Kelleher remanded the accused man, Tadgh Cashman, on bail to appear in Cork District Court again in three months.
+Judge Olann Kelleher remanded the accused man on bail to appear in Cork District Court again in three months.

 Eight of the charges relating to March 30 were for counts of permitting a carcass of livestock to remain unburied in a yard where a dog could access it.